Weekly claim questions

 - If you answer "yes" to the question about an active search for work and you are not excused from your job-search requirements, you will be asked an additional question.
 You must certify that you made the appropriate number of employer contacts or in-person activities each week (at WorkSource or at an American Job Center in another state), and that you recorded this information on your job-search log.

-- Out-of-state claimants also must be prepared to record job-search contacts for each week claimed.
+- Claimants must be prepared to record job-search contacts for each week claimed in the weekly claim.

 - For employer contacts, you will be required to provide the following items from your job-search log for each contact made: the date; the business name and complete address; business phone number or email; how the contact was made; the person you contacted; and the type of work you were seeking.